 The Complaint alleges that the Board knew of serious allegations against Mr. Wynn by, at the latest, March 28, 2016, when those allegations surfaced in litigation involving the Company and Elaine Wynn, Mr. Wynn’s ex-wife and former Board member.
 According to the Complaint, the Board’s subsequent failure to act on this and other reports of Mr. Wynn as a serial sexual harasser of Wynn Resorts’ employees was a breach of its fiduciary duties to the Company.
 Because gambling is a heavily regulated industry that, in the jurisdictions in which the Company operates casinos, requires a showing of “suitability” to obtain and maintain a gaming license, the Board’s effective concealment of allegations against Mr. Wynn puts the Company’s gaming licenses in jeopardy.

-Cohen Milstein Sellers & Toll PLLC represents the New York State Common Retirement Fund in this derivative action.
+Cohen Milstein Sellers & Toll PLLC represents the New York State Common Retirement Fund and the New York City Pension Funds in this derivative action.